 Pet taxidermy requires individual molding and casting of the body or a heavily altered form to ensure a true to type manikin to place the tanned skin onto.
 Depending on the size and pose of the animal, this can take quite some time and materials before the mounting process can even be started.
-Also some pet’s eyes need to be custom made in the USA for the correct color match and to be as close as possible to the originals.
+Also some pet’s eyes need to be custom made for the correct color match and to be as close as possible to the originals.
 As such, final prices are given on an individual basis.
-Starting prices for a cat is $1500ea, small dogs $2500., etc. A 50% deposit is required on all pet work.
+Starting prices for a cat is $1500ea, small dogs $2500., etc. An 80% deposit is now required on all pet work.
+No progress photos will be provided nor will finished work photos be provided prior to final payment.
+Bear in mind, seeing your pet again can be an emotional roller coaster for some.
+This is why no finished work photos are provided before the final payment.

-You have known your pet, probably for well over 8 years.
+No. You have known your pet, probably for well over 8+ years.
 Even with all the photographic reference, no taxidermist can put the ‘character’ back into your pet with traditional or freeze dry methods.
 We can however make your pet look like the pet in the photo to the best of our ability.
 With this in mind, look at a taxidermists previous pet work before deciding who to leave your pet with.
 Don’t let a cheap price sway you.

 No, not any more after a previous bad experience.